Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

    Identity

       Before opening an account on the Concordium Platform, one's real-world identity must be verified and recorded by an :term:`identity provider`.
-A user’s identity is anonymous on-chain, however this anonymity can be revoked and their real-world identity revealed in response to a valid request from a government authority.
+A user’s identity is encrypted on-chain, however their real-world identity can be disclosed in response to a valid request from a government authority.

    Identity Issuer